qarmin/czkawka/instructions/Instruction.md

 - Stop - button in progress dialog, allows to easily stop current task.
 Sometimes it may take a few seconds until all atomic operations ends and GUI will be able to use again
 - Select - allows selecting multiple entries at once
 - Delete - delete entirely all selected entries
+- Symlink - create symlink to selected files(first file is threaten as original and rest will become symlinks)
 - Save - save initial state of results
 - Hamburger(parallel lines) - used to show/hide bottom text panel which shows warnings/errors
 - Add (directories) - adds directories to include or exclude